Škorpion: Adoption

 The Škorpion was subsequently adopted by the Czechoslovak Army and security forces, and later exported to various countries.

 Although it was developed for use by security forces, the weapon was also accepted into service with the Czechoslovak Army as a personal sidearm for lower-ranking army staff, vehicle drivers, armoured vehicle personnel and special forces.

 Currently the weapon is in use with the armed forces of several countries as a sidearm.

 Criminal use

 The Škorpion was also used by armed groups, including the Irish Republican Army, Irish National Liberation Army and the Italian Red Brigades.

 The Brigades used the Škorpion during the 1978 kidnapping of Aldo Moro, also using this weapon to kill Moro.

 In the 1990s the Gang de Roubaix used the Škorpion in a series of attacks in France.

 In 2017, the Swedish Police Authority estimated that about 50 formerly deactivated weapons from Slovakia were in circulation among criminals in Sweden.

-In 2022, the Škorpion was used in a hostage taking in an Apple store in Amsterdram and also in the Wallasey pub shooting on 24 December 2022.
+In 2022, the Škorpion was used in a hostage taking in an Apple store in Amsterdram and in the Wallasey pub shooting.

+In popular culture

+The machine pistol Sa vz.
+61 Skorpion appeared in many Czech and foreign movies.
+Czech movies include: Who's That Soldier?
+(1987), Byl jednou jeden polda III (1999) and The Velvet Murderers (2005).
+Others include: Executive Decision (1996), Con Air (1997), Face/Off (1997), The Matrix (1999), Blade II (2002), Equilibrium (2002), xXx (2002), The Matrix Revolutions (2003), The Dark Knight (2008), Resident Evil: Retribution (2012) and Captain America: The Winter Soldier (2014).
+The Klobb gun from the 1997 video game GoldenEye 007 is based on the Škorpion.